 was chosen so that users without admin access can ask an admin to create a linuxbrew

 role account and still benefit from precompiled binaries.
-If you do not yourself have admin privileges, consider asking your admin staff to create a linuxbrew
+If you do not have admin privileges, consider asking your admin staff to create a linuxbrew

 role account for you with home directory set to /home/linuxbrew